zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 ## Step 2.
 Set Up Your Server

-The next step in deploying our app is a very important one, make sure you have a server to run your application on.
+The next step in deploying our app is to make sure you have a server to run your application on.
 You can use any type of server - public cloud, private cloud or physical.
 Distelli will let you deploy your code to  Vagrant VMs or servers in a VPC.
 You can even deploy to the server under your desk.
 For this tutorial I am going to be deploying to a server hosted by Digital Ocean.
-If you already have your server set you can skip to the next step.
+If you already have your server set up you can skip to the next step.

 To get your server set up on Digital Ocean, you will need to navigate to <a href="https://www.digitalocean.com/" target="_blank">digitalocean.com</a> to get set up.
-If you already have an acount please Log In, if not Sign Up for an account now.
+If you already have an account please Log In, if not Sign Up for an account now.
 Once you have created an account, or logged in, you will need to "Create Droplet".

 <img src="images/digitalOceanCreate.png" alt="Create Digital Ocean Droplet" />